AWP Intro Journals Project

 - A student who has won at the national level in any given year is not eligible to enter the contest for the next two years.

-To be considered for nomination from the program, submit your entry to the Creative Writing Program mailbox (lower left hand corner box in the boxes over the bookcase just inside the door to the English Office) prior to the October 30 at 2 pm deadline.
+To be considered for nomination from the program, submit your entry to the Creative Writing Program mailbox (lower left hand corner box in the boxes over the bookcase just inside the door to the English Office) prior to the October 31 at noon deadline.